-- 40. At all relevant times, Defendant Fay Beydoun was the executive director of the AACC.
-As executive director of the AACC, Defendant Beydoun was responsible for creating, adopting, approving, ratifying, and enforcing the rules, regulations, ordinances, laws, policies, practices, procedures, and/or customs of the Arab Festival that deprived Plaintiffs of their fundamental constitutional rights as set forth in this Complaint.
-Defendant Beydoun is sued in her official capacity as executive director of the AACC. - 41.
-At all relevant times, Defendant Norma Haidous was the special events coordinator and executive assistant for the AACC.
-As set forth in this Complaint, Defendant Haidous conspired and/or worked jointly with Defendants City and/or various other Defendants and festival volunteers, workers, and/or security personnel, including Amal Alslami and Roger Williams, to deprive Plaintiffs of their fundamental constitutional rights as set forth in this Complaint.
+43. At all relevant times, Defendant Norma Haidous was the special events coordinator and executive assistant for AACC.
+Defendant Haidous was responsible for creating, adopting, approving, ratifying, and enforcing the rules, regulations, ordinances, laws, policies, practices, procedures, and/or customs that deprived Plaintiffs of their fundamental constitutional rights during the Arab Festival as set forth in this Complaint.
+At all relevant times, Defendant Haidous conspired and/or worked jointly with Defendants City, O'Reilly, Haddad, Mrowka, Beydoun and/or other Defendants and festival volunteers, workers, and/or security personnel, including Amal Alslami and Roger Williams, to deprive Plaintiffs of their fundamental constitutional rights as set forth in this Complaint.
+Defendant Haidous is sued individually and in her official capacity as special events coordinator and executive assistant for AACC.